Skip to content

 • No API calls: Transform cached data instantly

-• Free: Doesn't count against BigQuery quota
+• Free: Doesn't count against your datasource quota

 • Interactive: Change filters/groupings without waiting